Carnival leads FTSE lower, energy stocks pressured

 "I think there are significant reasons why we could have gone lower over the course of this week so the fact that we've just drifted off I think you can read as a positive," CMC Markets sales trader Matt Basi said.

 "We're seeing very little money flow out of equities; our clients are generally positioned the same way that they were last week when markets (in Europe) were breaking new highs."

 The U.S. economy faces a federal government shutdown if politicians cannot agree on a budget by the end of the month.

 However, Commerzbank economist Peter Dixon cited valuations and the global growth backdrop as supportive of the British index.

 "Valuations look okay.
 The international environment is clearly uncertain... (but) the global economic environment is beginning to if not significantly pick up then certainly brighten," he said.

 The FTSE 100 trades on a 12-month forward price/earnings ratio of 12.2 times, against its 15-year average of 14.7 times, according to Thomson Reuters Datastream.
-(Reporting by Tricia Wright; editing by Ron Askew)
+(Editing by Christina Fincher)

 - Atheists face death in 13 countries, global discrimination: study

 - South Africa admits mistake over 'schizophrenic' Mandela signer |